 You already know it’s true, so don’t be modest: The part of the world you call home happens to be what people all around the globe call a vacation destination.
 Within three hours of drive time, you can find temporary refuge on an inviting beach, sip your fill among vineyards, luxe up at an impeccable resort, or wind down in a hip little trailer camp.
 Dog vacays, kid-friendly escapes—they’re here, too.
-Time to start putting all that proximity to good use.
+Time to start putting all that proximity to good use and hope in the car to experience these perfect weekend getaways near Los Angeles.

 Food and Drink